 In this contemplative and hope-filled atmosphere, we part until the new term starts in January.

-Auction Gala
+Annual Auction

-Our Annual Spring Auction Gala is a festive, creative, adults-only event that is put on with the help of our whole community.
+Our Annual Spring Auction is a festive, creative, adults-only event that is put on with the help of our whole community.
 Often thought of as the best party in town, this critical fundraising/outreach event supports major capital and programmatic initiatives.

 Participants enjoy both silent and live bidding with a sit down meal in a beautiful off-campus setting.
 Although our auction is well known for our enthusiasm to dress up, and the variety of beautifully handcrafted items we procure, the highlight is always the class projects lovingly made by the children with help from the parents and teachers.

-Grandparents & Friends Day
+Grand Friends Day

 At Whatcom Hills we understand that it takes a village to raise a child, and that our students have special people in their lives who have contributed to their well-being and who don’t always get a chance to come and visit their school.